uoowuo/plantrunes/README.md

 5. At the top of the bar

 These are 5 easily recognizable possible states for each of: water level, temperature and light level.
-The 6th rare highest state is represented by a double mark in 5th state.
+The 6th rare highest state is represented by a double mark in the 5th position.

 At these heights, the following marks are added, according to their values:

-**/** is water level in the water bottle:
+**/** is water level in the watering bottle:

 - **/** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;0-100 mL
 - **//** &nbsp;&nbsp;&nbsp;&nbsp;100-200 mL